Rubinho12/ST558-Project3/data_channel_is_lifestyle.md

     ##   Weekend                210            182

-- From the numerical summaries, the results show that there is an average of 607 words in the content, an average of 6 images and 3 videos.
-The standard deviation of the positive words from the mean is 0.0169 and the number of links varies by a average amount of 167.
+- From the numerical summaries, the results show that there is an average of 621.3272987 words in the content, an average of 4.9047165 images and 0.4749881 videos.
+The standard deviation of the positive words from the mean is 0.0153022 and the number of links varies by a average amount of 132.9537952.

-- The one way contingency table tells us that the number of articles published on Monday is less compared to the number of articles that is not published on Monday, 1358 versus 5699.
+- The one way contingency table tells us that the number of articles published on Monday is 322 and the number of articles that is not published on Monday is 1777.

-- From the two ways contingency tables, 536 articles are published during the weekend, but it is not on Saturday.
-The amount of articles published on Saturday is 380.
-A total number of 6141 articles are not published during the weekend.
+- From the two ways contingency tables, 210 articles are published during the weekend, but it is not on Saturday.
+The amount of articles published on Saturday is 182.
+A total number of 1707 articles are not published during the weekend.

 #### <u>2) Graphs</u>